keptn-contrib/job-executor-service/README.md

 ### Event Matching

-The configuration located in `<service>/job/config.yaml` contains the following section:
+The configuration located in `<service>/job/config.yaml` contains the following section for each event:

 ```
     jsonpath: